 Our Heather CVC and Triblend tees are favorites among our customers—the special combination of blended fabrics make them some of the softest and most comfortable garments you can print on.
-But this mixing of cotton, polyester and rayon fibers also can create a challenge when it comes to screen printing, so we tend to get a log of questions on how to screen print on triblends and heather blends.
+But this mixing of cotton, polyester and rayon fibers also can create a challenge when it comes to screen printing, so we tend to get a log of questions on how to screen print on triblends and heather t-shirts.

 Since triblends have a mix between natural and synthetic fibers, screen printing on these types of garments can often have unpredictable or inconsistent results.
 This is because each of these fibers interact with certain screen printing inks differently.
 Cotton and other natural fibers have a higher heat tolerance and the ability to be discharged for a natural colored base, making them ideal for those who want only the softest screen prints.
 Polyester is durable, but you will run into issues with dye migration when you start raising the temperature above 320 degrees, whereas rayon is tricky because of it’s low heat-tolerance.